dorydev/dorydev/README.md

 ### Who Am I ?
 My name is **Doriane**, I'm a french sciences student at Sorbonne Université !
-I love to acquire a lot of new knowledge :)
---> Low-level & front-end dev / scripting  (self-taught)
+I love to acquire a lot of new knowledge :)  (I'm also a regular climber) --> Low-level & front-end dev / scripting  (self-taught)

 **Contact :**